jgilbertmerlyn/emergenceai.github.io/_posts/2024-03-28-distilling-the-web-agent.md

 To select which skills to implement off the bat, we simply looked at how humans use the web.
 Together, these skills can perform a task and then return natural language text explaining the output.

-Giving the agent's outputs a conversational element yielded better results than if we were to have the agent return a boolean true/false.
-The natural language response also helped the LLM figure out how to course correct when errors occurred.
+Each skill, whether it failed or succeeded in a given moment, responded afterwards with natural language that indicated that success or failure along with potential reason(s).
+Making the skills' outputs more conversational yielded better results than returning a boolean true/false (indicating success/failure).
+The natural language response helped the LLM figure out how to course correct when errors occurred.

 Skills fall into two categories:

 - Sensing skills: These help the agent understand the state of the webpage or the browser.
 - Action skills: These allow the agent to act on a webpage or a browser.